 First, let’s cover the basics.
 What the heck is blue light anyway?
 To understand, Dr. Samolitis says to think back to ROYGBIV.
 “Light from the sun includes the full light spectrum including visible light (think colors of the rainbow) and UV light,” she says.
 “UV light is the most damaging, but the increased use of blue light emitting devices has led to more research on its effects on the skin.”

-You may be asking yourself, wait, how can blue light be harmful if it’s often used as a way to combat acne?
+You may be asking yourself: how can blue light be harmful if it’s used as a way to combat acne?
 Are there two different types of blue light?
 The truth is no, it’s the exact same light according to Dr. Samolitis.
 Turns out, it’s all about how you expose your skin to it.
-When specific wavelengths of blue light are harnessed with high-end LED devices, it can be very beneficial in killing the bacteria in your skin that leads to breakouts.
+When specific wavelengths of blue light are harnessed with high-end LED devices, it can be beneficial in killing breakout-causing bacteria.

 “Blue light exposure can lead to changes in the skin traditionally associated with sun exposure.”

 If you’re kicking yourself because you haven’t thought of this as a hazard before, don’t worry, you’re not the only one.
 There are options for treating any signs of skin wear-and-tear that might result from blue light exposure.
 “This damage is similar to typical sun damage, so we would treat it with the same treatments including topical antioxidants, retinoids, exfoliants, and in-office skin resurfacing procedures.” says Dr. Samolittis.
 And since we know that an ounce of prevention is worth a pound of cure (or retinoids?), it’s important to focus on prevention.